Eric-Robert-Lawson/attractor-oncology/Individual_Protocol/VETERINARY_CANCERS_BOUNTY_SYSTEM/CANINE_TCC/CANINE_TCC_IHC_DEPTHL_PROTOCOL.md

 # CANINE TCC — IHC DEPTH SCORE PROTOCOL
-## FOXA1 / DNMT3A Patient Selection and Treatment Tier Test
+## FOXA1 / DNMT3A / EZH2 Patient Selection and Hub Identification Test
 ## OrganismCore — Eric Robert Lawson
 ## 2026-03-08

 ---

-## STATUS: ACTIVE — REQUIRED BEFORE AZACITIDINE IS STARTED
+## STATUS: ACTIVE — REQUIRED BEFORE AZACITIDINE OR TAZEMETOSTAT

 ```
-This test is required before the
-treatment tier decision is made.

-Piroxicam can start on clinical
-diagnosis — it is the established
-first-line drug and carries no
-IHC-gating requirement.

-Azacitidine requires the IHC
-depth score before it is added.

-The test determines:
-  Whether this patient has the
-  DNMT3A-dominant methylation lock
-  that azacitidine is designed
-  to address.

-  The depth score — how consolidated
-  the false attractor is — which
-  predicts whether piroxicam alone
-  is sufficient or whether DNMT3A
-  inhibition is required.

-  The correct treatment tier for
-  this specific patient.

-Without this test:
-  Azacitidine should not be added.
-  The case cannot contribute to
-  the depth score prediction record.
-  The bounty cannot be claimed for
-  the geometric contribution.

-The test is run on the biopsy tissue
-that was already obtained for
-histopathological confirmation of TCC.
-No new biopsy is required in most cases.
+This test has two functions:

+FUNCTION 1 — PATIENT SELECTION:
+  Confirms whether azacitidine
+  (DNMT3A-dominant cases) or
+  tazemetostat (EZH2-dominant cases)
+  is the correct second drug
+  for this specific patient.
+  Without this test, you may
+  treat a DNMT3A-negative patient
+  with azacitidine — and the drug
+  targets a lock that is not
+  the primary maintenance mechanism
+  in that patient.
+  That is not a framework failure.
+  That is a wrong-target treatment
+  that the IHC test would have
+  prevented.

+FUNCTION 2 — DEPTH SCORE:
+  Establishes the depth of the
+  false attractor in this patient —
+  predicting how fast and how
+  completely the response will be.
+  High R (FOXA1 > DNMT3A):
+  shallow, fast response expected.
+  Low R (DNMT3A >> FOXA1):
+  deep, slower response expected.

+PIROXICAM CAN START BEFORE THIS TEST.
+  Piroxicam is standard first-line
+  care.
+It does not require the
+  depth test.
+It can begin immediately
+  on diagnosis.
+  The depth test runs in parallel
+  while piroxicam is being tolerated
+  and the owner decides about
+  escalation.
+  The IHC result is ready before
+  the first piroxicam re-check
+  at week 4–6 in most labs.
+  The vet sees the depth score
+  at the same visit they assess
+  the piroxicam response.
+  Decision and data arrive together.

+THREE PROTEINS ARE TESTED:
+  FOXA1 — the Identity Anchor.
+  DNMT3A — the primary Convergence Hub.
+  EZH2 — the secondary Convergence Hub.

+  Three stains.
+One block.
+  One IHC panel.
+  One result that determines
+  which drug to add and when.
 ```

 ---